zencephalon/expo/docs/pages/versions/unversioned/sdk/firebase-recaptcha.md

 - **onLoad (function)** -- A callback that is invoked when the widget has been loaded.
 - **onError (function)** -- A callback that is invoked when the widget failed to load.
 - **onVerify (function)** -- A callback that is invoked when reCAPTCHA has verified that the user is not a bot.
 The callback is provided with the reCAPTCHA token string.
 Example `onVerify={(recaptchaToken: string) => this.setState({recaptchaToken})}`.
+- **onFullChallenge (function)** -- A callback that is invoked when reCAPTCHA shows the full challange experience.

 ### `FirebaseAuthApplicationVerifier`